kaesae/Portfolio-Project/project-worksheet.md

 ## Issues and Resolutions
 - Media Queries not reading correctly with just mix-wdith or max-width.
 ->Resolution: Use both min- and max-width for each media query.
+- Double checking codes.
+Looking for -s's where there should and shouldn't be.
+->Resolutions: grid-column-rows and grid-rows to grid-row

 #### SAMPLE.....
 **ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier